fossabot/vikserver2/CONTRIBUTING.md

 ## Criptogrphy and Communications rules
-When socketctl.js is modified, the way the frontend communicates with the backend changes Many of the modifications on crypto.js requires a modification on the [backend][ghVikserver-backend] So it's fundamental to follow this rules in order to keep the speed and security
+When socketctl.js is modified, the way the frontend communicates with the backend changes Many of the modifications on crypto.js requires a modification on the [backend](https://github.com/vikserver/vikserver-backend)
+So it's fundamental to follow this rules in order to keep the speed and security
 - Criptogrphy
   - The framework used for encription is openpgp and cannot be replaced